 When the specification file is ready you can run your test.
 You should move to the folder with the folder containing your specification file.

-The easiest way to run your test is to use command line (Working in Command Line).
+The easiest way to run your test is to use the command line (Working in Command Line).

 Just run galen check